-These formerly highly coveted plans were brought out in 2010 when the iPad first came out, and then quickly discontinued - but customers who had set up auto-renewals were allowed to keep the plans.
+These highly coveted plans were originally brought out in 2010 when the iPad first came out, and then quickly discontinued - but customers who had set up auto-renewals were allowed to keep the plans.

-Last week however, it was noticed that AT&T has added back in the $29.99/month plan as a pay-as-you go option in their DataConnect packages.
+However, in June 2017, AT&T has added back in the $29.99/month plan as a pay-as-you go option in their DataConnect packages.
 And this time, the plan is available for all tablets & gaming devices, not just iPads.

 For the quick video recap of this story:

 Streaming Tip: With a larger screen - an unlimited plan can go far for general web surfing and video streaming.
-And just add an HDMI cable out (our guide to TV on the Road with more info), and you can cast whatever is on your tablet screen to a larger TV screen.
+And just add an HDMI cable out (see our guide to TV on the Road with more info), and you can cast whatever is on your tablet screen to a larger TV screen.
 That usage is considered "on device" not tethering.

 For those interested in signing up, you'll need an AT&T compatible SIM card in your tablet - and then you can access the plan through the AT&T DataConnect option under the 'Cellular Data' option within your device's settings, or navigating to the Tablet Landing page on AT&T's site.

-Which also means the carrier can discontinue the plan at anytime by not allowing renewals.
+Which also means the carrier can discontinue the plan at any time by not allowing renewals.

 - The Four Major US Carriers – Which is Best for RVers?